Hrishikesh-Papasani/Walmart-Sales-Forecasting/README.md

 ## Introduction

 This project aims to identify various patterns and features that impact Walmart's sales and demand.
-By deriving key insights that influence sales, we develop a predictive model to forecast future demand based on given features.
+By deriving key insights that influence sales, we develop a predictive model to forecast future demand.

 ## Directory Structure